veggiespam/veggieshell/docs/FutureIdeas.md

 example of this can be found here: http://mths.be/osx  (aka https://github.com/mathiasbynens/dotfiles/blob/master/.osx ).

+## Better Docs
+The personalization docs could use some help.
+Heck, linking with ../README.md would be beneficial too.
+A description of shell/boot, shell/aliases, shell/completion could be benificial too.

 ## Twmrc for X-Windows
 Long ago, twm was king.
 Then, everything from Window Maker to CDE to Enlightenment to whatever.
 All of these new programs work well and make for